sjain882/AutoHotKey-Scripts/README.md

 ### `Move GHelper.ahk`

-- Every second, check if G-Helper window exists.
+- Every second, check if G-Helper window is active.
 If so, move it to the secondary monitor, out the way.

 ### `Multi Monitor Numpad - With Taskbar Scroll.ahk`